-This let's AiiDA get the version number from your migration and check sure the database and the code are in sync.
+This let's AiiDA get the version number from your migration and make sure the database and the code are in sync.

-6. Migrate your database to the new version, (again from aiida/djsite), run:
+6. Migrate your database to the new version, (again from aiida/backends/djsite), run:

 python manage.py migrate